Lamivudine Viatris (Lamivudine)

 Driving and Operating Machinery

-Be careful before you drive or use any machines or tools until you know how Lamivudine Viatris affects you.
-The medication may cause lethargy or fatigue in some people.
+Be careful when driving or using machinery until you know how Lamivudine Viatris affects you.

 Storage